-When Romana was in her final month, dying in March 2008, Amey jumped up in bed and was lying on top of Romana, with her legs straight out, covering Romana “little” body.
-Amey was never allowed upstairs, and never in the bedroom, and certainly not in the bed.
+When Romana was in her final month, dying in March 2008, Amey jumped up in bed and was lying on top of Romana, with her legs straight out, covering Romana’s “little” body.
+Amey was never allowed upstairs, never in the bedroom, and certainly not in the bed.
 Despite this, Amey many times disobeyed, and I found her lying on top of Romana or next to her sleeping in bed.

-September 2009 – five months after Romana’s death.
+September 2009 – five months after Romana’s death

 It is difficult to understand, I was driving on the AutoRoute just below our Villa, according to the map around 500 meters away from the Villa, below a rockfall of 100 meters, there is a tunnel, which is 1100 meters long-named La Arme or L’Arme, I am not sure what this means, but sometimes French people used to spell Amey name like that.
-After this, I looked on a detailed map of the area where I found Amey; what did I discover, that the hill )part of the mountain Mont Agel) was named Col de la Arme.
+After this, I looked at a detailed map of the area where I found Amey; what did I discover, that the hill (part of the mountain Mont Agel) was named Col de la Arme.
 When Romana and I named her, we took a name from a dog, also Alsation, which we liked very much and had known for years; however, the spelling of the name was different to our Amey.

 She used to jump in when someone got into the pool, mostly jumping on top of them or close by; this was extremely dangerous, so we had to stop her from doing it.
 She appeared concerned about us drowning, showing signs of distress when someone was swimming under the water.
 Amey jumping into the pool did result in a few scars on my body.
 Her favourite play was for someone to take her ball away from her, holding her head slowly into the water.

 Our travels, how she behaved in the car and around in hotels and restaurants.
-After Romana’s death, when I stayed in good hotels, even the best five-stars hotels, Amey behaved so well that people constantly came up to me.
+After Romana’s death, when I stayed in good hotels, even the best five-star hotels, Amey behaved so well that people constantly came up to me.
 She would lie under the table in the restaurant absolutely quiet.
 I did receive so many compliments about her behaviour and how well-trained she was.

 How she behaved when I went away after Romana’s death, not leaving our main bedroom for nearly three days and night, not eating and not going to pee